 3. Who should you hire for your project?

 This is critical to getting the project right.
 All vinyl siding contractors should be in good standing with the Better Business Bureau and certified by the Vinyl Siding Institute – there are very specific installation steps that must be followed or your project could be a disaster.
 For example, your contractor should know that vinyl siding expands and contracts with temperature fluctuation – if installed incorrectly it could buckle or warp.
-It isn’t uncommon for poorly installed vinyl siding to blow off in a New England Nor’Easter.
+It isn’t uncommon for poorly installed vinyl siding to blow off in a New England Nor’Easter or hurricane.
 Know if your contractor puts their projects out to bid.
 Are they going to give your project to the lowest bidder or do they have their own crews?
 Always know who will be doing the actual work on your property.

 4. Why make it Care Free?

 Since 1978, our family has been providing quality products and craftsmanship to homeowners throughout Southeastern Massachusetts, Cape Cod, and Rhode Island.
 We’ve been an A+ accredited member of the Better Business Bureau since 1993 and are proud to be both a Mastic Elite Contractor and a member of the Vinyl Siding Institute.
 We do all custom work – no cheesy vinyl siding jobs here!
 Our vinyl siding crews specialize in their trade – vinyl siding is their life!
-Expect nothing less than honest, professional experience with expert installation- but don’t take it from us – our customers will tell you themselves!
+Expect nothing less than an honest, professional experience with expert installation- but don’t take it from us – our customers will tell you themselves!
 All of our estimates are no cost and no obligation – contact us today and make your house a Care Free home!